 - The best way to get enough vitamin B12 is through a healthy diet whenever possible.
 This isn’t such a hard task once you know what foods contain this essential vitamin.

 - The top foods high in vitamin B12 include beef liver, sardines, Atlantic mackerel, lamb, wild-caught salmon, nutritional yeast, feta cheese, grass-fed beef, cottage cheese and eggs.

 - As you can see, there are a lot of tasty options when it comes to foods high in B12.
-I hope you’ll give some of my favorite B12-rich recipes a try.
-I think you’ll definitely enjoy their flavors as well as their many B12 health benefits.
+For people who are not able to get enough vitamin B12 in their diets, there are supplements available as well.